Page 8 - Archangel

 Northern Ireland graveyard.

-With images of Sean’s corpse in pieces robbing MacIain of sleep on the
+Images of Sean’s corpse in pieces robbing MacIain of sleep on the three

-three flights from Africa to Ireland, Skye arrived in bloody Belfast early
+flights from Africa to Ireland, Skye arrived in bloody Belfast early enough

-enough to sneak into the cemetery.
-Gouged with a harvest of fresh graves
+to sneak into the cemetery.
+Gouged with a harvest of fresh graves from

-from the ‘Troubles’, he wanted to privately mourn his friend who could
+the ‘Troubles,’ he wanted to privately mourn his friend who could always

-always temper his savage edge with a living, breathing belief in something
+temper his own savage edge with a living, breathing belief in something

 Standing in a Catholic graveyard, Skye thought it ironic that Collins

-hailed from a country where people had killed each other over politics
+hailed from a country where people killed each other over politics

-through to his bones, as Skye’s memory fast-forwarded through their years
+soaked through to his bones, as Skye’s memory fast-forwarded through

-of rewarding yet dangerous service on three continents.
-PFW is where
+their years of rewarding yet dangerous service on three continents.
+At

-MacIain and Collins had met, evolved into a great public health team, and
+PFW where MacIain and Collins met they evolved into a great public

-helped save the lives of thousands through the secular aid organization.
+health team and helped save the lives of thousands through this

 As introduction and baptism by fire, PFW threw MacIain and Collins

-into the ‘deep end’ of Sudan’s Hunger Triangle, where their friendship
+into the ‘deep end’ of Sudan’s Hunger Triangle.
+Their friendship was forged

-was forged amidst strife and starvation which claimed a million souls.
+amidst strife and starvation which claimed a million souls.
+They leaned

-They leaned on each other often in Africa, as Rwanda and its unfortunate
+on each other often in Africa, as Rwanda and its unfortunate neighbors

-neighbors Democratic Republic of Congo (DRC) and Tanzania bore
+Democratic Republic of Congo (DRC) and Tanzania bore collective witness

-collective witness to merciless massacres rivaling World War II carnage.
-1.5
+to merciless massacres rivaling World War II carnage.
+One and a half

 million were dead and still counting.
 That death toll eventually included